mmtitos/ML-DIGIVOLCAN/README.md

 ## Running the Model

 ### Configuration File
-The system is configured through a configuration file, where parameters are modified in different header sections:
+The system is configured through a **configuration file**, where parameters are modified in different header sections:

-#####
-[DEFAULT]
+- **[DEFAULT]**
   Defines the recognition model parameters, such as:
-  n_layers: number of layers.
+  - `n_layers`: number of layers
-  tcn_n_filters: number of filters in the TCN.
+  - `tcn_n_filters`: number of filters in the TCN

-#####
-[weakly]
+- **[weakly]**
   Controls the weakly supervised re-training process:
-  weakly: whether weakly supervised re-training is enabled.
+  - `weakly`: whether weakly supervised re-training is enabled
-  min_chunk: size of the seismic segments to be recognized (in minutes).
+  - `min_chunk`: size of the seismic segments to be recognized (in minutes)
-  prob_threshold: probability threshold to include or discard recognized events in the database.
+  - `prob_threshold`: probability threshold to include or discard recognized events in the database

-#####
-[model_path]
+- **[model_path]**
   Specifies the location of the pre-trained models.
   By default, these correspond to the models included in the repository.

-#####
-[stations]
+- **[stations]**
   Lists the stations to be analyzed.
-In the provided example, these are stations from La Palma volcano in the Canary Islands.
+  In the provided example, these are stations from *La Palma volcano* in the Canary Islands.

-#####
-[data_path]
+- **[data_path]**
-  Defines the data directories and acquisition details: relative and relative2: paths to the seismic data.
+  Defines the data directories and acquisition details:
+  - `relative` and `relative2`: paths to the seismic data
-  network: seismic network code.
+  - `network`: seismic network code
-  component: component to be analyzed.
+  - `component`: component to be analyzed

-#####
-[frequency]
+- **[frequency]**
-Sets the refresh rate in real-time mode, in seconds.
+  Sets the refresh rate in real-time mode (in seconds).
   This parameter determines how often the system performs a new recognition and re-training cycle.

-#####
-[monitoring]
+- **[monitoring]**
   Defines whether the system runs in real-time or offline mode:
-  real_time: True for real-time operation, False for offline.
+  - `real_time`: `True` for real-time operation, `False` for offline
-  alternative_date: in offline mode, the analysis is performed between the dates specified here.
+  - `alternative_date`: in offline mode, the analysis is performed between the dates specified here
-#####